TobiasHeOl/kasearch/README.md

 <div align="center">

-# KA-Search: Rapid and exhaustive sequence identity search of known antibodies
+# KA-Search, a method for rapid and exhaustive sequence identity search of known antibodies

 ---